ehForwarderBot/ehForwarderBot/docs/config.rst

 Please avoid having two modules with the same set of module ID and instance ID as it may leads to unexpected results.

-For example, To enable the following modules:
+For example, to enable the following modules:

 * Master channel
     * Demo Master (``foo.demo_master``)